griffeth-barker/SillyScripts/README.md

 ```PowerShell
 Get-ChildItem -Path .\SillyScripts -Recurse -Include *.ps1 | Unblock-File
 ```
+You should carefully read and understand any scripts you obtain from the internet, especially before unblocking them on your machine.
+Please be silly responsibly.

 The scripts are provided as functions, so you can import them into your PowerShell session as you desire and call them by their function names:
 ```PowerShell